dhemery/runtime-suite/README.md

 * Call each class finder and accumulate the resulting candidate classes.
 * Call each class filter and retain the classes that survive all filters.
 * Call each method filter and retain the methods that survive all filters.
-* Create a `Runner` for each surviving method of each surviving class.
-* Yield the runners to JUnit for processing.
+* Yield the surviving test methods to JUnit to run.

 ## Declaring Class Finders in Suites